shakakira/onejs/README.md

 ## Requiring Global Variables

 OneJS doesn't change the way we access global variables.
 However, we may want to use require statements to access global variables (such as document, jQuery etc..) for purposes like dependency injection or documentation.
-Following example demonstrates the usage of `--tie` parameter that lets us require global variables;
+Following example demonstrates the usage of `--tie` option that lets us require global variables;

 ```javascript
 var $   = require('jquery'),